daryllabar/XrmAutoNumberGenerator/README.md

 [![Join the chat at https://gitter.im/daryllabar/XrmAutoNumberGenerator](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/daryllabar/XrmAutoNumberGenerator?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Auto Number Generator Project for Microsoft Dynamics CRM 2015 (7.1.1.4309 +)
+Auto Number Generator Project for Microsoft Dynamics CRM 2015 (7.1.1.4309 +) & CRM 2016

 - Multi-thread safe.
+- Plugin registered in Sandbox mode, making it fully compatible with either CRM Online or On-Prem.
 - Guarentees unqiueness.
 - Allows for Pre/Post fixes.
 - Allows for external initialization. ie If record come from an external system, it will populate the id, if it is created in CRM, it will populate it.